What we do?

 - There is no restriction to number of members in a team.

-- You do not need to attend the convention to participate in the competition.
+- You have to attend the convention to participate in the competition.

 - Past winners of SSKYEC cannot participate in the competition with same or similar business plan as submitted by the participants before.

-The winners of Phase II are announced at the OSA Convention.
-There are three awards that are given in Phase II competition.
+The winners are announced at the OSA Convention.

 First Prize: $1,000